Ocinu/website-from-psd-v2/README.md

-# layout with psd
+# website from psd
- layout of the site-business card with psd layout
+ imposition of small website from psd layout